dbutss/AEMPY3/README.md

-This is the public repository for the DIAS Airborne Electromagnetic Inversion toolbox "aempy"., which was developed starting with the project "Spatially constrained Bayesian inversion of frequency- and time-domain electromagnetic data from the Tellus projects", funded by the geological survey of Ireland GSI (2015-sc-004), It is distributed under the GNU GENERAL PUBLIC LICENSE Version 3.
+This is the public repository for the  Airborne Electromagnetic Inversion toolbox "aempy" (python3 version), which was originally developed at DIAS starting with the project "Spatially constrained Bayesian inversion of frequency- and time-domain electromagnetic data from the Tellus projects", funded by the geological survey of Ireland GSI (2015-sc-004), It is distributed under the GNU GENERAL PUBLIC LICENSE Version 3.

 Please keep in mind that this is an experimental software, and may contain errors.
 Use at your own risk!
 However, we will frequently update the repository correcting bugs, and adding additional functionality.

 This repository contains the following subdirectories:

  - 	core
-	This directory contains the Fortran 90 source code for the computational core run by the Python tollbox. currently it contains wrappers for the two systems used in Tellus: GTK4  and CGG Genesis. the numerics is derived from the AMIRA/CSIRO AirBeo software.
+	This directory contains the Fortran 90 source code for the computational core run by the Python toolbox.
+Currently it contains wrappers for the two systems used in Tellus: GTK4  and CGG Genesis. the numerics is derived from the AMIRA/CSIRO AirBeo software.
 Wrappers for GEOTEM are work in progress.